Read-The-Question/rtq-review/src/pages/md/papers/leicester-high-school-for-girls--11-plus--maths--9999--sample-paper-2.md

 <div class='workings'>
 <div class='working'>

-Using value from above question,
+Using value from the answer above,

 $
 \begin{aligned}